Base64 Encoder Online — Free, Instant, No Install

 Can I use this tool to encode binary files, not just text?

 This tool is designed for text input (strings).
-To encode binary files such as images or PDFs to Base64, use the Image → Base64 tab in this tool suite, which accepts file uploads and handles binary data directly without any text conversion step.
+To encode binary files such as images or PDFs to Base64, use the Image to Base64 converter, which accepts file uploads and handles binary data directly without any text conversion step.